Tiny Table Top"

 was that I might move, and yes, the whole thing did go to

 us, but we traveled with His and Hers SeaLand containers and didn't

 need to take any furniture apart.
 The real reason for not

 re-gluing was that I

 didn't know if I'd ever get the top perfect.
-You must accept a
+I might have to

-corner on an individual piece (or two) that cannot line up because it
+corner on an individual piece (or two) that was not lining up because

-became misaligned during use and that corner got rounded off.
-Now
+it had become misaligned during use and that corner got rounded

 alignment -- I say, Glue it.